Night time and a vivid imagination, can often cause children to be afraid of the dark. Read below for how fairies can help your child feel safe.

 It’s comforting for a child to know that a fairy is living right next to them

-Even if you don’t have any garden space outside, maybe create a fairy garden in a pot, or in an old drawer in their bedroom, or you could even use an old Fish Tank or Bird Cage!
+Even if you don’t have any garden space outside, maybe create a little fairy garden in a pot or around a tree stump.

 Place a Fairy Door in their room

-In an earlier post – ‘Monsters Under the Bed‘ we shared a beautiful story received from one of our customers who set up a fairy door under their child’s bed as she was afraid that monsters lived under there.
-Now under her bed is a place of wonder, happiness and sparkles!
+In an earlier post called ‘Monsters Under the Bed‘ we shared a beautiful story received from one of our customers.

 Attach a Light up Fairy Door

-Our Light Up Fairy Door is a Fairy Door that doesn’t just open but it also Lights Up!
+Our Light Up Fairy Door is a Fairy Door that lights up when the door is open.
 Powered by tiny LED lights, it uses minimal battery power and doesn’t get hot.
 Plus the small button-cell batteries are easy to replace and are available from hardware stores.